joekearney/guava-testlib-example/README.md

 # Features

 Different implementations can have different features.
 If we know that a specific Calculator won't handle non-integers, or negative numbers, say, then the tests asserting behaviour around these features shouldn't be run.
-Even better, we should test that they throw `UnsupportedOperationException` or some other consistent response.
+Even better, we should test that they throw `IllegalArgumentException` or some other consistent response.

 Features are declared as an enum, and carry their own `@Require` annotation to determine which features are tested by which test cases.

-Most of this class is boilerplate, typed accordingly.
-The only interesting bit is the enum constants that you declare, and their implied features.
-These can be arbitrarily nested.
+Most of this class is boilerplate setting, typed accordingly.
+The only interesting bit is the enum constants that you declare, and their implied features (passed as enum constructor arguments), which can be arbitrarily nested.
+See `CalculatorFeature` for the rest of the boilerplate.

 ```java
 @SuppressWarnings("unchecked")